 Submit your FAFSA

-The FAFSA opens each year on October 1.
+The 2024-25 FAFSA opened in late December 2023 instead of the usual October 1 date due to changes within the FAFSA Simplification Act.
+Some families are experiencing delays accessing the form, so students should be patient, and try again later.
 Students who submit a FAFSA prior to April 15 will receive the maximum amount of consideration for financial aid.
 You may still submit a FAFSA after April 15, but some types of aid may no longer be available.

 When You’ll Hear Back